-El Java Abdul Qadir was appointed to the Land Bank's Board of Directors by the Syracuse Common Council after serving for three years on the Land Bank Citizens Advisory Board.
-He was raised in the Bronx and came to Syracuse as an undergraduate to attend Syracuse University.
-He and his wife Sophary live in the University Neighborhood with their two children, ages 7 and 11.

-Mr. Abdul Qadir is the director of the South Side Innovation Center (SSIC).
+Vice-Chair El Java Abdul Qadir was appointed to the Land Bank Board of Directors by the Syracuse Common Council after serving for three years on the Land Bank Citizens Advisory Board.
+Raised in the Bronx, he came to Syracuse as an undergraduate to attend Syracuse University, and now he and his wife Sophary live in the University Neighborhood with their two children.
+El Java is the director of the South Side Innovation Center (SSIC).
 The SSIC was created by the nationally-ranked Entrepreneurship and Emerging Enterprises Program at the Martin J. Whitman School of Management at Syracuse University.
 Launched in April 2006, SSIC is a business incubator that fosters the creation of new ventures and helps to make existing ones sustainable.
 SSIC's mission is to increase the vitality of the local and area economy by recruiting, nurturing and training a diverse group of emerging and mature businesses, providing them with business incubation, development, education, market access and credit assistance, using highly-skilled, trained professional counselors.
 In addition, El Java is an adjunct professor in the Entrepreneurship and Emerging Enterprises program.
 He has co-published articles about inclusive Entrepreneurship consulting, Storytelling in Entrepreneurial Education, and New Venture Financing.
 El Java is also the owner and chief operator of Excel Martial Arts Training Center, LLC, a martial arts and fitness center he established in 2009.